 - The Nuffield Division of Clinical Laboratory Sciences (NDCLS) including the MRC Molecular Haematology Unit (MHU)

-- The Investigative Medicine Division (IMD) including the MRC Human Immunology Unit (HIU), Oxford Acute Vascular Imaging Centre (AVIC), and the Centre for the Advancement of Sustainable Medical Innovation (CASMI)
+- The Investigative Medicine Division (IMD) including the MRC Human Immunology Unit (HIU) and the Oxford Acute Vascular Imaging Centre (AVIC)

 - The Oxford Centre for Diabetes, Endocrinology and Metabolism (OCDEM) including the Diabetes Trials Unit (DTU)